Kash Patel: It’s Time to Fence the FBI’s Money and Force Them to Release Document on Biden Family Dealings

 I think they'll be denied bond because they are clearly a flight risk.

-But here, from the moment that this bribe was attempted to the purported IRS agent, but actually FBI agent by one of these uh purported agents, um, it was like a week later, this complaint was filed, was made public from that last bribery attempt.
+But here, from the moment that this bribe was attempted to the purported IRS agent, but actually FBI agent, by one of these purported agents, it was like a week later this complaint was filed, was made public from that last bribery attempt.

-This is not how the the speed with which I'm you uh I'm thinking about things are happening.
+This is not the speed with which I'm thinking about things are happening.

-Well, that let me just give you the the the behind the curtains there.
+Well, let me just give you the behind the curtains there.

 That doesn't mean they were able to do all that work in a week.

-Um that was the overt act they were sort of waiting for, the final payment, the money exchange at JFK International.
+They were sort of waiting for the final payment, the money exchange at JFK International.

 That's how it's done.

-But it it was it shows you how well government can move swiftly if they've um operated a lawful prosecution.
+But it shows you how well government can move swiftly if they've operated a lawful prosecution.

 And you know, this also highlights to me how important it is.